-Nail psoriasis is a type of psoriasis that causes visible changes to the nails.
-Doctors may use nail psoriasis scoring systems to assess the severity of the symptoms.
+Nail psoriasis causes visible changes to the nails such as discoloration and separation.
+Doctors may use nail psoriasis scoring systems or severity indexes to assess symptoms.

 Nail psoriasis causes various symptoms on the fingernails and toenails, such as nail separation, discoloration, or crumbling nails.
 It is a type of psoriasis, which is an immune-mediated condition that affects the skin.